 My co-star fetched a nurse from the audience.

 I grabbed onto his arm like the literal life preserver he was at that moment.
-He shined a light in my eyes and had me try to squeeze his hands.
+He shined a little flashlight in my eyes and had me try to squeeze his hands.
 I was still making the most unnerving sounds, panting with distress, wanting to scream hysterically but trying to be calm.
 He told my friend Christy to call 911.
 It might’ve been — I don’t even know — how long before one of us had thought to do that.
 He helped save my life.
 I will thank God for him every time he crosses my mind.

 The EMTs showed up in minutes, strapped me to a gurney, and rolled me into the ambulance.
 I’d never been in an ambulance before.
 Now I was alone with these people trying to help me, still playing this farcical game of them asking me questions as simple as my name, and me being unable to respond.
 All I could get out was “Aaaaauuuaa.”

 I arrived at the hospital within minutes and was rolled into the ER.
 I was still wearing my costume, including my blue sparkly shoes.
 They stared up at me mockingly from the end of the gurney.
 My fake handcuffs were still stuffed in my pants pocket.
 (I can’t imagine what the nurses thought.)
 I suddenly felt quite stupid.
 Blood pressure, blood draws, questions asked, tears still rolling down my face.
-I did not stop crying for three hours.

 Then my husband was there.